PerfectlySoft/Perfect-NewRelic-Linux/README.md

 $ sudo ./install.sh
 ```

-During the installation, it will ask for license key, application name, language and its version.
-Then it will install the command line `newrelic-collector-client-daemon` as a service which you can find the configuration on `/usr/local/etc/newrelic.service`
+During the installation, it will automatically ask for **license key**, **application name**, language and its version.
+Then it will install the command line `newrelic-collector-client-daemon` as a service which you can find the configuration on `/usr/local/etc/newrelic.service`.

 Configure Package.swift: